 A student who has registered for a class is expected to complete that class, whether it is a 1/2-credit course or 1 credit course.
 The only exception will be when, after consultation with student, teacher and counselor, within the first 5 days of the class, the teacher gives the recommendation that a drop of the class is best for all those concerned.
 If a student drops anytime before the completion of the class, no credit will be given, and a fee may be assessed.
 If, at the time of dropping, the student is failing that course, it will be recorded on his/her permanent record as a drop-fail.
 Students may take up to four credits from an accredited on-line school or correspondence school outside of the school day, and the student will pay for these courses.
-All changes to student schedules for both 1st and 2nd semester must be made prior to the end of the 5th day of semester 1.
+Schedules will be made available to students via Infinite Campus prior to school starting.
+Any changes to schedules must be requested prior to the first day of school or at the discretion of the principal.
+This includes both 1st and 2nd semester.
+This does not pertain to PSEO classes.
+Administration discretion will be applied.